thejohnhoffer/minerva_figure/README.md

 vim figure/index.html '+:source test.vim | wq!'
 ```

-For a http server in python3, run `python -m http.server`
-Then open `localhost:8000/figure` in a web browser.
+For an http server in python3, run `python -m http.server` then open `localhost:8000/figure` in a web browser.